 An interior safe room is all that’s left of this Oklahoma farmstead after a devastating tornado destroyed the surrounding house.
 If built to the standards of the Federal Emergency Management Agency (FEMA), an interior safe room will withstand tornado-force winds and flying debris.

-A storm shelter is designed to withstand destructive wind forces, but that doesn’t mean it has to look like a concrete blob.
+destructive wind forces, but that doesn’t mean it has to look like a concrete blob.
 A decorative door, stone veneer, and a scattering of potted plants makes this outdoor storm shelter part of the landscape.

-Shelters built underground are the safest, but heads-up on these factoids: 1) soils that freeze in winter put stresses on concrete walls; 2) high water tables may flood your shelter; 3) it’ll be expensive to prepare a site if there’s solid bedrock.
+high water tables may flood your shelter; 3) it’ll be expensive to prepare a site if there’s solid bedrock.
 Uncertain?
 Consult a soil expert by searching for “geotechnical engineering” in your area.

 Doors and door hardware for your tornado storm shelter, such as this interior safe room, should meet the criteria set by FEMA.
 The agency doesn’t certify products, but manufacturers should be able to verify that their doors and hardware have been tested to meet FEMA standards, including steel skins and multiple deadbolts.